 Accumulation of gases in AGC beds that treat water or other liquid

 On the one hand, when a AGC bed is put into operation, it takes many hours for the liquid to flood the pores of the coal, causing the release of bubbles.
 On the other hand, when the liquid to be treated is water, it can also release gases that it contained dissolved (O2, N2, CO2).
-And, on the other hand, there are applications in which gases are released for other reasons, such as the biological, which is common as tertiary wastewater treatment.
+And, on the other, there are applications in which gases are released for other reasons, as is the case of biological activated carbon, which is common as tertiary wastewater treatment.
 If the instrument that allows the escape of these gases (such as air eliminators) is not placed, they can accumulate until they reach the AGC bed and cause a decrease in the contact time of the liquid with the carbon, and thus prevent the expected adsorption.

 Effects of surface chemistry not considered by the activated carbon manufacturer or the user

 Scientists study this issue, but it should be noted that many of the industries that produce activated carbons are not yet considering it.
-By not considering it, you can reach the wrong conclusions when choosing the type of for a specific application.
+Failure to consider it can lead to the wrong conclusions in choosing the type of activated carbon for a specific application.

 Loss of CAG hardness that is used to dechlorinate or remove some other oxidant (O₃, H₂O₂, KMnO₄)